-Two-thirds of the Police Department utilizes our specially equipped mountain bikes to patrol throughout Bristol Borough.
+Many of our officers our specially equipped mountain bikes to patrol throughout Bristol Borough.
 Officers patrol on the bicycles during special details addressing criminal activity, quality of life issues, festivals, parades and other community events.
 Bicycle Officers employ the Community Policing approach during their patrol activities.

-Sergeant Randy Morris oversees all criminal investigations, including narcotics, which occur in Bristol Borough.
+Sergeant Randy Morris oversees all criminal investigations which occur in Bristol Borough.
 He is trained in many areas of investigative techniques and is a certified operator of the Computer Voice Stress Analyzer.
 He is also in charge of the Crime Lab.

 Our specially trained Narcotics Officers investigate drug activity that occurs in Bristol Borough, as well as assisting other police agencies throughout Bucks County.
 Many factors contribute toward their success throughout their investigations; their training and knowledge, information provided by other officers and the general public, confidential informants and the use of high tech equipment.